YannSeiller/yannseiller.github.io/about/index.md

 comments: false
 ---

+<p> Hi !
+I'm <strong>Yann Seiller</strong> and this is my personal blog. </p>

-<center> Let me introduce myself: I'm <strong>Yann Seiller</strong>.
-I'm french and I was born in a small city, north-east France.
+<p> I'm french and I was born in a small city, north-east France.
 One thing that can caracterized me is the fact that most things, in this world, interest me.
 Of course, technologies and humain relation with them is a crucial subject for me, but not it's not the only one.
-I'am a proponent of what I call a <em>"well-balanced life"</em>.
+I'am a proponent of what I call a <em>"well-balanced life"</em>. </p>

- Let me explain: I consider that it's really significant to be multi-skilled, and to be able to be interested in many domains.
-It's a plus for a simple reason: in our profesional and private life, we will be more and more exposed to amazing cases, have seen many different things bring us an open-mindedness, which help us to deal with every challenge.</center>
+<p> Let me explain: I consider that it's really significant to be multi-skilled, and to be able to be interested in many domains.
+It's a plus for a simple reason: in our profesional and private life, we will be more and more exposed to amazing cases, have seen many different things bring us an open-mindedness, which help us to deal with every challenge. </p>

 ## Things that I like to do or I'm interested in
 * Of course, technologies and challenges of the new century